 “I didn’t ask for your life story, I asked how to make fruit.”

 Akayama sighed.
-“There’s a database of fruit-tree genomes in your legacy files.”
+“There’s a collection of fruit-tree genomes in your legacy files.”

 She groaned as she pulled the spears of food into her cockpit.
 The Dance of the Spheres took place so far from the Milky Way that no human had ever witnessed it.
 The Dance was a continuous swirl Hurricane Planets, each sharing information with the others via eye-signals.
 She speculated their eye-communication was derived from ordinary human REM sleep.
 “I’ll need light,” she said.
 “Do you remember how to make luminescence?”